 Writing a reference for your headteacher

-Find out what’s expected of you if you receive a request for a reference for your headteacher.
-Understand whether you need to write a reference, who should write it and what it should cover.
+Understand what’s expected of you if you receive a reference request for your headteacher.
+Find out whether you need to write a reference, who should write it and what it should cover.

 Contents